 The size of the phycosphere is strongly determined by the size of the phytoplankton cell.
-For a 50 μm diameter diatom (assumed spherical for simplicity), with a typical growth rate of 1 day-1, the concentration of small molecules exuded at a rate of % of the cell’s carbon content per day149 will be 240 nM of carbon at the cell surface.
+For a 50 μm diameter diatom (assumed spherical for simplicity), with a typical growth rate of 1 day-1, the concentration of small molecules exuded at a rate of 5% of the cell’s carbon content per day149 will be 240 nM of carbon at the cell surface.
 Concentration varies inversely with distance from the cell, so that at a distance of 10 times the cell radius the concentration is 10% of that occurring at the cell surface, and at a distance of 100 radii the concentration drops to 1%.
 Assuming the background concentration of the compound is 10 nM of carbon, this implies a ~1200 μm radius phycosphere (defined here as the region with concentration more than 50% greater than the background).
 Higher exudation rates, higher growth rates, and higher molecular weight compounds can result in considerably larger phycospheres (Supplementary Material).

 On the other hand, for a small phytoplankton cell, such as Prochlorococcus, which has a diameter of 0.8 μm, the size of the phycosphere will be negligible (< 1 µm).
 Indeed, previous predictions based on motility and chemosensory parameters from Escherichia coli indicate that the phycosphere associated with phytoplankton cells smaller than 4 µm in diameter are undetectable by chemotactic bacteria80.
 This prediction does not entirely rule out the possibility of chemotactic associations between heterotrophic bacteria and small cyanobacteria, for three reasons: marine bacteria exhibit chemotactic capabilities that substantially exceed those of E. coli63,71; chemotaxis of marine bacteria towards the exudates of Prochlorococcus and Synechococcus has been observed42; and physical associations between these small cyanobacteria and heterotrophic bacteria have been reported150.
+However, these potential physical constraints on the size of the phycosphere must be taken into account when considering the relative ecological significance of the phycosphere within a given environment, particularly because the bulk of photoautotrophic biomass and production within many marine ecosystems (e.g. the oligotrophic open ocean) is comprised of small phytoplankton cells that will likely generate a negligibly sized phycosphere.

 Phycosphere radius as a function of cell radius (see Supplementary Material for calculations).
 The baseline case (red line) corresponds to a phytoplankton growth rate of µ = 1 day-1, a leakage fraction of 5% (f = 0.05), a leaked compound with n = 6 carbons, a molecular diffusivity of D = 0.510-9 m2 s-1 and a background concentration of CB = 10 nM.
 The phycosphere is defined as the region where the concentration is >50% above background (q = 1.5).
 Also shown are two further cases in which either µ, f, 1/D, 1/CB or 1/(q-1) by themselves, or the product of these five terms overall, is 10-fold greater (upper boundary of the azul shaded region) or 10-fold smaller (lower boundary) than in the baseline case.
 The white dashed line corresponds to the theoretical lower limit for phycosphere detection by chemotactic bacteria as calculated using E. coli parameters63 (it is, however, noteworthy that the chemotactic performance of marine bacteria appears to be substantially greater than E. coli64).
 The triangles on the y axis and the corresponding red, yellow and green dashed lines denote the points where turbulence will have an effect on phycosphere shape and size, with the different coloured lines corresponding to turbulence levels of ε = 10-6 (red) 10-7 (yellow) and 10-8 (green) W kg-1.
 Threshold values were computed for the case of small molecules (diffusivity D = 0.510-9 m2 s-1) and assuming a Peclet number Pe = 1 (see Supplementary Material for calculations).